Fan Bingbing: 2022–present: Overseas ventures

-In 2022, two Hollywood films starring Fan, The 355 and The King's Daughter, both had cast her before the tax scandal, were released.
-Her performances received negative notices and earned her a nomination for the Golden Raspberry Award for Worst Supporting Actress.
-In the same year, Fan returned to acting with a cameo role in the South Korean TV series Insider (2022) and received the ACA Excellence Award at the Busan Film Festival's Asian Content Awards.
-In 2023, she starred in the Hong Kong-produced, South Korea-set independent film Green Night (2023), directed by Chinese director Han Shuai and premiered at the 73rd Berlin International Film Festival in the Panorama section.
+In January 2022, two Hollywood films starring Fan, The 355 and The King's Daughter, were released.
+Her participation in The 355 had been announced at the 2018 Cannes Film Festival shortly before her tax investigation.
+Production was subsequently delayed and did not resume until the summer of 2019, when scenes involving her character were filmed in Paris using a body double, Chinese actress Lu Ning.
+Fan was eventually permitted to leave China to complete filming in Los Angeles, shot against a green screen and integrated through post-production.
+The film, her first project following her reemergence, saw its Douban page removed prior to its premiere.
+The King's Daughter, which had completed filming in 2014, was released shortly after The 355.
+Fan's performances in both films received negative notices and earned her a nomination for the Golden Raspberry Award for Worst Supporting Actress.
+In the same year, Fan had a cameo role in the South Korean TV series Insider (2022) and received the ACA Excellence Award at the Busan Film Festival's Asian Content Awards.

+In 2023, she starred in the Hong Kong-produced, South Korea-set independent film Green Night (2023), directed by Chinese director Han Shuai.
+The film, which contains queer themes that would be banned in China, premiered in the Panorama section of the 73rd Berlin International Film Festival, marking her return to the film industry after five years.
 In September 2023, she served as a jury member at the 71st San Sebastián International Film Festival.
 In October 2023, she received the Cinema Icon Award at the 34th Singapore International Film Festival.
-In November and December 2024, two of Fan‘s earlier films, Bodyguards and Assassins (2009) and Sacrifice (2010), were screened in two themed retrospective exhibitions across China, marking the first time her works were shown in the country since her tax scandal.
-In February 2025, Fan joined the competition jury at the 75th Berlin International Film Festival, presided over by Todd Haynes.
+In November and December 2024, two of Fan‘s earlier films, Bodyguards and Assassins (2009) and Sacrifice (2010), were screened in two themed retrospective exhibitions across China, marking the first time her works were shown in the country since her tax case.